 Camping, eating, and drinking

-We stayed in West Glacier and happily ate and drank there, with some side eating and drinking in Columbia Falls.
-Read about all that stuff in this post.
+When we stayed in West Glacier, we happily ate and drank there, with some side eating and drinking in Columbia Falls.
+Read about all that stuff in our West Glacier post.

-There are so many fantastic hiking options in Glacier, even with half the park closed!
-Our scheduled allowed for two longer hikes and one shorter hike, so here’s what we chose:
+There are so many fantastic hiking options in Glacier, it can be a challenge to narrow down the wishlist to fit a shorter trip length.
+When we stayed in West Glacier, our scheduled allowed for two longer hikes and one shorter hike, so we chose Piegan Pass, Sperry Chalet, and Avalanche Lake.

 The original plan was to hike the Highline Trail to Haystack Pass and back, for a total of about 7.5 miles.
 We got up early–or so we thought–but the parking lot was already packed at 8 when we arrived.
 People were tailgating!
 Our neighbors Mark and Pete (Pete is a girl dog) told us later that that’s a thing: get up super early, drive to Logan Pass, watch the sunrise and cook breakfast in the parking lot, then hike the Highline.
 Kind of neat, but way too many people for us, so we went to Plan B: hike to Piegan Pass.

 Plan B was AWESOME.
-Piegan (pronounced “pee-gan”) is an out-and-back totaling just over 9 miles to the pass with sweeping views over the Many Glacier section of the park, which is currently closed because of stupid Covid.
+Piegan (pronounced “pee-gan”) is an out-and-back totaling just over 9 miles to the pass with sweeping views over the Many Glacier section of the park, which at the time was closed because of Covid.
 The views along the trail of mountains and valleys and glaciers and forests are just bonkers.

 Avalanche Lake is another super popular hike.
 We lucked into a parking spot our first afternoon in town and dodged the crowds on the trail to the beautiful lake tucked into the mountains.
 The trail is an easy 4.6 miles and close to West Glacier in the Lake McDonald area of the park.